-If you familiar with this car terminology, then you probably already know when you need to complete an engine flush.
-However, for those who aren’t, you’ll find that you only really need to perform an engine flush if you’ve been driving your car for several years.
-The purpose of an engine flush is to get rid of sludge that has built-up within your engine, but if your thorough at looking after your car, you’re probably unlikely to see a rather big build up of this.
-So, if a mechanic informs you that you need a flush due to dirty oil, then you might want to seek a second opinion.
+If you’re familiar with car jargon, then you may already know when you need to carry out an engine flush.
+However, if not, then you’ll find that you only really need to perform an engine flush if you’ve been driving your car for several years.
+“What’s an engine flush?”
+I hear you ask.
+The purpose of an engine flush is to get rid of the sludge that has built up in your engine.
+But, if you’re good at looking after your car then you’re probably unlikely to see a big build-up of this.
+So, if your mechanic tells you that you need a flush due to dirty oil, maybe try and seek a second opinion.

-It’s not unusual for a mechanic to provide you with a quote verbally to then hit you with a huge bill once the work has been completed.
-In order to avoid this sticky situation, it’s probably a good idea to ask for the quote in writing so that you can be sure that the mechanic has included the price for the parts, labour and VAT within the total cost.
-Also, make sure that the you have receipt for the work completed and that it’s guaranteed for at least 12 months.
+It’s not unusual for a mechanic to provide you with a quote verbally to then hit you with a huge bill when the work has been completed.
+But how do you avoid this?
+It’s a good idea to ask for a quote in writing.
+This might sound a bit too formal but this way your able to see what’s include such as the price for parts, labor, and VAT.
+It’s a good idea to make sure that you keep the receipt too and that it’s guaranteed for at least 12 months.